granjaluisf/auto-annotated-portfolio/content/pages/index.md

     title: Discovering data science
     subtitle: >-
-      Luis Fernando Granja is an aspiring data scientist, currently enrolled in a post-baccalaureate computer science program, towards a masters in data science and analytics.
+      Luis Fernando Granja is an aspiring data scientist, currently enrolled in a post-baccalaureate computer science program, unto a masters in data science and analytics.
     styles:
       self: